Casey Barnes: 2010–2015: Red Lion Motel, Jet Trails and Flesh & Bone

-In May 2010, Barnes released an EP titled Red Lion Motel. and lead single "I Promise".
+In May 2010, Barnes re-released his 2008 EP, Red Lion Motel. and lead single "I Promise".

 In January 2011, Barnes released "Never Break You" which became an anthem after the devastating Queensland floods and Cyclone Yasi.
 The song became his first to enter the ARIA top 50.
 Barnes donated all proceeds to the Premier's Disaster Relief Appeal.

 In September 2012, Barnes released Jet Trails which he wrote in Nashville with Rick Price and promoted the album with shows in New York, Nashville and Los Angeles.
 He also performed around Australia, including the main stage of the Caloundra Music Festival.

 In June 2014, Barnes released a second EP titled Flesh & Bone which was produced by Price and mixed by Grammy Award winner Jason Leaning.
 The EP saw the release of four singles, "Valentine", "Flesh and Bone", "Waiting on the Day" and "Hard Times".
 The tracks received radio airplay nationwide.
 The track "Waiting on the Day" touched on the sensitive subject of the loss of a child.
 Drawing on personal experience Barnes said "'Waiting on the Day' is a tribute to every parent who has endured the loss of a child whether that be before or after birth and the strength to face life again.
 This song is also for our baby Grace who we lost two years ago and will forever be in our hearts".

 Later in 2014, Barnes reached the finals of two prestigious US based competitions; International Songwriting Competition and Unsigned Only.